Resolution Run 5K

 Reflective Vest: Preferably a mid-weight version, this full zip vest will make sure you are seen and help to keep your core warm.
 The zipper means you can adjust your internal temp, a very nice feature in the event you do get warm.

 Headlamp: Not required, but a really nice to have item.
 It will cut through the darkness, allowing you to pick the safest path.
 It also helps with the visibility issue.
 Newer models are light weight enough to clip on to your hat or visor without much weight.

 Flashing Light: Similar to what bicycle commuters use, these simple lights are a cheap and effective way to make your presence known.
 Remember to keep the red flashing lights on your back and the white/clear ones on the front of your body.
 This will help drivers and fellow pedestrians know which way you are headed long before they can actually see you.

 What Not To Bring: Your Headphones.
 You might be the next Yo-Yo-Ma, but running at night without the help of your ears dramatically increases your chances of injury or mishap.
 Save the music for your commute or the odd times you can get out in the daylight.

 Weather on December 31 in Fort Collins can vary greatly.
 The averages for December are a high of 42F and a low of 17F degrees.
 Dress warmly.

-In the case of unforeseeable circumstances due to weather or other extenuating circumstances that prevents the safe continuation of the race, race officials may end the race at any given time.
+In the case of unforeseeable circumstances due to weather or other extenuating circumstances that prevents the safe continuation of the event, event officials may end the event at any given time.
 This rule will be implemented in the most extreme cases for the safety of the runners or officials.